yasserglez/yasserglez.github.io/content/pages/home.md

-title: Hello, I'm Yasser
+title: Hi, I'm Yasser.
 save_as: index.html

 I like solving challenging problems using machine learning.
-More specifically, I'm interested in practical applications of AI and machine learning related to deep learning, natural language processing, recommender systems, optimization, reinforcement learning, and evolutionary computation.
+More specifically, I am interested in practical applications of AI and machine learning related to deep learning, natural language processing, recommender systems, optimization, reinforcement learning, and evolutionary computation.

-Currently, I work at Amazon as a research scientist on natural language understanding and entity resolution in [Alexa](https://developer.amazon.com/alexa/science).
+I work at Amazon as a research scientist on natural language understanding and entity resolution in [Alexa](https://developer.amazon.com/alexa/science).
 Previously, I was a data scientist at [Canopy Labs](https://canopylabs.com/) where I built recommender systems and customer propensity models for